ClimateImpactLab/dscim-facts-epa/DAMAGE_FUNCTIONS.md

 | `mortality_v1`     | Mortality damages (version 1) |
 | `CAMEL_m1_c0.20`   | **Combined**: all five sectors above, aggregated |

 **CAMEL** stands for Coastal, Agriculture, Mortality, Energy, and Labor.
 The suffix `m1_c0.20` indicates mortality version 1 and coastal version 0.20.
-Mortality v1 uses VSL (Value of Statistical Life) valuation with ISO-level deaths and impact-region-level costs, and is the EPA main specification.
+Mortality v1 uses VSL (Value of Statistical Life) valuation with ISO-level VSL applied to deaths and impact-region-level VSL applied to adaptation costs, and is the EPA main specification.
 Coastal v0.20 is the original EPA specification using FACTS-based sea level projections (Kopp et al. 2023).
 CAMEL is the combined multi-sector damage function and is the primary output for computing aggregate SC-GHGs.

-There is also an intermediate aggregate, **AMEL** (Agriculture, Mortality, Energy, Labor, i.e. CAMEL without the coastal component), which appears in the codebase configuration but does not have pre-computed coefficient files.

 Each sector has a `_USA` variant containing coefficients for damages restricted to the United States, used for computing territorial U.S. SC-GHGs.

 ## File naming convention

+> Note: the damage function coefficient filenames have many quirks that can be confusing, so we aim to be transparent about those here.
+The quirks are a function of the way settings are handled and filenames are set up in the `dscim` library.
+We are planning to improve output names among other things in a future release.

 Files follow this pattern: